softwareconstruction240/softwareconstruction/instruction/java-fundamentals/java-fundamentals.md

 A class may have one or more constructors that initialize the fields of the object.
 The constructor looks like a method, but doesn't have a return type and must have the same name as the class.

-The following is an example of simple `Person` class.
+The following is an example of a simple `Person` class.

 ```java
 public class Person {